ArmandoBoemio/ProjectCourse_L03/README.md

 ### Executing program
 #### If the user is familiar with the MATLAB Audio Toolbox:
-* run 'tb.m' to initialize the Audio Testbench environment.
+* run 'tb.m' to initialize the Audio Testbench environment;
-* Choose input and output devices and the audio track.
+* Choose input and output devices and the audio track;
 * Start the test, tweak parameters, close when done.

-#### If the user is not familiar with the MATLAB Audio Toolbox,
+#### If the user is not familiar with the MATLAB Audio Toolbox:
 * run 'tb_play.m';
 * Select the input audio track(wav, mp3, m4a, mp4) from the explorer;
 * Tweak parameters.
 The script handles the audio device input and output selection, and also the buffer length choice.